One of the many things that make building a chatbot so interesting is identifying and crafting its personality.

 And that is the first clue that personality really is important in a chatbot.

 Many small business owners find a chatbot indispensable for handling queries and qualifying leads.
-As their proxy, the temptation is to make the chatbot a carbon-copy of themselves, either using their own profile pic or a ‘cartoonified’ version.
+As their proxy, it’s tempting to make the chatbot a copy of themselves, either using their own profile pic or a ‘cartoonified’ version.

 And that’s not such a bad idea.

-If the chatbot is an extension of you, and especially if your audience or your customers prefer to deal with you directly, then it’s good business to give them what they want.
+If the chatbot is an extension of you, and especially if your customers prefer to deal with you directly, it’s good business to give them what they want.
 A savvy front-facing operator will understand the importance of presenting the personal brand.

 What’s debatable is whether you want people to think they’re actually talking to you.
 A digital chatbot version of yourself is still not actually you.